jeromejaglale/laravel-github-webhook/README.md

-# laravel-github-webhook
+# Laravel deployment with a GitHub webhook

-Using a GitHub webhook with Laravel
+How to use a GitHub webhook to deploy a Laravel application.